skoude/skoude.github.io/_posts/2015-05-19-Using-Ansible-to-deploy-instances.markdown

 First thing you have to do is that you have to have an ansible control server (your workstation is fine also), and as a best practice you should keep your ansible playbooks in a version control system like git or something similar.

 To get you started first install Ansible..
-Got to [Ansible's web site](www.ansible.com) and go through the installation guide..
+Go to [Ansible's web site](www.ansible.com) and go through the installation guide..
 On Ubuntu server you can just run
 `sudo apt-get install ansible`